jtuluve/anywhere-tulu/README.md

 #### It is converting my text from english to tulu.
 Why?
 Sorry.
-The allige font which I am using in this tool uses english letters to convert it to tulu.
+Unfortunately, the allige font which I am using in this tool uses english letters to convert it to tulu.
 So it gets applied to any english texts.
 Here is a solution:
 • Store the english text inside a span element and apply separate font to it.
 ##### example:
 ```